 |Band 1 90%||Relevant benefit||0.00 to 120.00||0.00 to 165.00||0.00 to 215.00||0.00 to 270.00|

 |Band 2 85%||N/A||120.01 to 160.00||165.01 to 205.00||215.01 to 260.00||270.01 to 310.00|

 |Band 3 50%||N/A||160.01 to 240.00||205.01 to 280.00||260.01 to 340.00||310.01 to 380.00|

 |Band 4 25%||N/A||240.01 to 310.00||280.01 to 360.00||340.01 to 415.00||380.01 to 465.00|

-The new assessment calculation will be, the assessment of self-employed income by the number of hours worked multiplied by National Minimum Wage.
-In minimising any impact on our residents, this will be phased in and use a percentage of the National Minimum Wage over four years as follows:
+If you are self-employed the assessment calculation will be, the assessment of self-employed income by the number of hours worked multiplied by the National Minimum Wage.
+To minimise the impact on our residents, this will be phased in and use a percentage of the National Minimum Wage over four years as follows: